bollohz/react-image-compressor/README.md

 an check if the application works.
 I also prefer to check consitency of the manifest I release so for this I'd like to use `kubeval` docker image in order to be secure that the manifest are correctly valorized.

+The Codebuild project requires a service role to do its job, but you don't need to define it properly.
+Can you think of the policies it must have to complete its build and deployment task?

+Please check the file under `aws` folder, the IAM Role with all the relative policies are defined there.